tessercat/daoistic-book/blog/meritocracy/content.md

 無存國矣

-That's why masters of the road ahead inspire but don't control, assert but don't explain, reject belief, reject theory, stay still and empty to be prepared.
+That's why masters of the road ahead expect but don't enforce, inspire but don't explain.
+They reject belief, reject theory, prepare by staying still and empty.
-They don't speak in anger
+They don't criticize
-and don't take by force.
+and they don't demean.
-They set terms, establish facts, let delegates decide for themselves.
+They set terms, establish facts, and let apprentices decide for themselves.
 They follow the road in ignorance and let facts speak for themselves.
 故有道之主